Other Books from the Prometheus Trust

 Chapter headings are: 1 An outline of Platonic philosophy 2 The journey of the Soul 3 Persephone 4 Dionysus 5 Prometheus 6 Heracles 7 Athene 8 Apollo 9 Demeter (ch.3-9 are subdivided into The Myth and Interpretation) 10 Some Conclusions 11 Plato's Symposium and Myth 12 A defence of the worship of the Gods

 Please ensure you have selected the appropriate postage/discount from the button’s accompanying drop down menu.
-Please note we do not ship to the US or Canada.
+Note: we are unable to supply to the US and Canada - please see the ordering page for a link to our North America distributor.

 Morpho-Achilleana-icon